billimek/homelab-infrastructure/k3os/README.md

 # k3os bootstrapping

-**Due to [issues](https://github.com/billimek/homelab-infrastructure/issues/19) with k3os on raspberry pi devices and odroid-h2 devices, will not be using k2os as the base OS for k3s node, for now**
+**DEPRECATED:** Due to [issues](https://github.com/billimek/homelab-infrastructure/issues/19) with k3os on raspberry pi devices and odroid-h2 devices, will not be using k3os as the base OS for k3s node, for now

 ## 'regular' amd64/VM nodes